AgnieszkaAureliaMarczak/ATM/README.md

 ## :pushpin: General Information
 Use this app in Polish, English, German or French to withdraw virtual money or check your account balance.

+*This is a copy of an interactive app created by me [here](https://github.com/AgnieszkaAureliaMarczak/Podstawy/tree/master/src/metody/bankomat).*

 ## :pushpin: Features
 :point_right: Four operation languages